 Stakeholders, like shareholders and employees, take an interest in how the business entity they are involved in is progressing in the way they are forecast.
 In order for them to quantify the progress, a Business Financial Report is made for a specified period of time.
 Reports include financial analyses and comparisons of the company’s financial accounts.
+You may also see report samples.

 To generate an Annual, Semi-Annual, Quarterly, or Monthly Financial Report, there various data charts and graphs presented coming from the different financial assets and liabilities of the company.
 To have an idea how it looks like, there are downloadable financial report templates for you to view and to study from this page.